sgravrock/jasmine.github.io/_faq/async/001-preferred-style.md

 If `result.things` is undefined, the access to `result.things.length` will throw an error, preventing `done` from being called.
 The spec will eventually time out but only after a significant delay.
-The error will be reported, but because of the way browsers and Node expose information about unhandled exceptions, it won't include a stack trace or any other information that indicates the source of the error.
+The error will be reported.
+But because of the way browsers and Node expose information about unhandled exceptions, it won't include a stack trace or any other information that indicates the source of the error.

-Fixing this requires wrapping each callback in a try-catch:
+Fixing that requires wrapping each callback in a try-catch:

 ```javascript
 it('finishes and reports errors reliably', function(done) {